smartenv-crs4/keycloak-api-manager/README.md

 ### `entity realm`
 The realms property provides access to all administrative operations related to Keycloak realms.
-A realm in Keycloak is a fundamental concept that acts as an isolated tenant: ach realm manages its own set of users, roles, groups, and clients independently.
+A realm in Keycloak is a fundamental concept that acts as an isolated tenant: each realm manages its own set of users, roles, groups, and clients independently.
 #### `entity realm functions`

 ##### `function create(realm-dictionary)`